- Bulk Pricing:

 Sun: Part to full shade

-Soil: Prefers well-drained, clay soil that is damp
+Soil: Prefers well-drained, damp clay soil

 Botanical Name: Viola Sororia